unswcpmsoc/main-website/content/constitution.md

     1. To be aware of the Arc funding system, its requirements and its possibilities for the club;

-    2. To communicate with the Executive before and after each Arc Clubs Briefing to pass on information (about grants etc);
+    2. To communicate with the Executive before and after each Arc Clubs Briefing to pass on information (about grants etc.);

     3. To liaise with Arc and the club’s Executive;